Student computers and PC/laptop recommendations

 What can I access on site?

 As a student, you will have access to plenty of computers and laptops on site.
-There are over 3000 devices (including PCs and Apple Macs) to use throughout our libraries and labs and there are around 250 short-term (4-hour) and long-term (2-week) loan laptops that you can borrow.
+There are over 3000 devices (including Windows and Apple Macs) to use throughout our libraries and labs and there are around 250 short-term (4-hour) and long-term (2-week) loan laptops that you can borrow.
 You will be able to access these throughout your time as a student.

 Can I borrow a laptop to use for my studies?